openedx/edx-platform/CONTRIBUTING.rst

 A community manager will read the description of your pull request.
 If the description is understandable, the community manager will send the pull request to a product owner.
-The product owner will evaluate if the pull request is a good idea for Open edX, and if not, your pull request will be rejected.
+The product owner will evaluate if the pull request is a good idea for the Open edX platform, and if not, your pull request will be rejected.
 This is another good reason why you should discuss your ideas with other members of the community before working on a pull request!